Doctor of Coaching and Mentoring

 Learning and teaching

-Your learning will be visual, written and verbal - with equal emphasis on written and visual work.
-Each module builds upon the last, helping you meaningfully deepen your practice.
-You’ll be closely supported by your tutors as you build your research skills and deepen your academic abilities.
+Your learning will be visual, written and verbal - emphasising written work.
+Each module builds upon the last, helping you to deepen your practice.
+Your tutors will closely support you as you develop your research skills and deepen your academic abilities.

 Assessment